avazahedi/go1-gesture-command/README.md

 This repository contains two ROS2 packages for using hand gestures to send motion commands to the Unitree Go1:
 - ros2_hgr
-    * A ROS2 Python package with code forked from [Kinivi's hand-gesture-recognition-using-mediapipe repository](https://github.com/kinivi/hand-gesture-recognition-mediapipe) that uses computer vision, Mediapipe, and a machine learning model to detect 8 different hand gestures.
+    * A ROS2 Python package with code forked from [kinivi's hand-gesture-recognition-using-mediapipe repository](https://github.com/kinivi/hand-gesture-recognition-mediapipe) that uses computer vision, Mediapipe, and a machine learning model to detect 8 different hand gestures.
 - go1_cmd
     * A ROS2 C++ package that receives hand gesture data and utilizes services to send commands to the Go1 accordingly.

 https://user-images.githubusercontent.com/39091881/226065629-1f51c5ee-e34e-41f8-ba0c-dff40174ed21.mp4

+## How It Works
+Google's MediaPipe is an open-source framework with machine learning solutions, including hand detection, face detection, and more.
+Here, I use MediaPipe to detect my hands, and I use a TensorFlow model kinivi's repository to classify the gesture I am making.

 ## Dependencies
 You can import the necessary repositories listed in `go1_hgr.repos` into your workspace using vcs.
 To do so, clone this repository into the src directory of your workspace.
 Then in the root of your workspace, run the following: